Jottori/Halom/TESTNET_IMPROVEMENTS.md

 ## Overview

-This document summarizes all the improvements and fixes implemented for testnet deployment, addressing the issues identified in the Hungarian analysis.
+This document summarizes all the improvements and fixes implemented for testnet deployment, addressing the issues identified in the initial analysis.
 The implementation provides comprehensive support for multiple testnet networks with enhanced security, monitoring, and deployment automation.

 ## Issues Addressed